eggjs/mysql/README.md

       // database
       database: 'test',
     },
-    // load into app, default is open
+    // load into app, default is `true`
     app: true,
-    // load into agent, default is close
+    // load into agent, default is `false`
     agent: false,
   },
 }